Liposuction Pain and Recovery

-Whether you are awake or not, your board-certified surgeon will have administered enough anesthesia to numb the pain, making you comfortable and relaxed the entire time.
+Whether you are awake or not, your board-certified plastic surgeon will have administered enough anesthesia to numb the pain.
+This will allow you to be comfortable and relaxed the entire time.

 What Type of Anesthesia Does Liposuction Use?